8/6/2024

 Stephen Powers

 Hey, guys.
 Good morning.
 Thank you.
 I wanted to ask on the 20% aggregate increase in spending behind your brands that you called out this year, I'm curious as to how much of that has already been deployed versus is something that you're targeting to come in the second half?
-Then I guess as you contemplate that 20% increase, where does that bring you relative to what you've had the optimized level of aggregate brand support?
-It sounds like from view forward contemplation, we should expect more investment in the years to come.
-I guess I'm curious as to where you think you are today relative to what is ultimately optimal.
+And then I guess as you contemplate that 20% increase, where does that bring you relative to what you view as all? you know, kind of the optimized level of aggregate brand support.
+It sounds like from, you know, view forward contemplation, you know, we should expect more investment in the years to come.
+But I'm just, I guess I'm curious as to where you think you are today relative to what is ultimately optimal.
 Thank you.

 speaker

 Thank you, Steve.
 Let me take the first part of your question, which is about the 20% marketing spend.
-We started the year with a 15% year over year increase.
+We started the year with a 15% year-over-year increase.
 Remember, it was $300 million that we talked about.
 As we have seen the acceleration of initiatives take hold and we have seen the benefits of gross margin enhancement, now we feel more confident in investing 20% more instead of 15% more.
-We added another $100 million that we are starting to deploy as of Q2 and going forward.
-We believe that this is a step in the right direction and as we continue to see efficiencies in our gross profit margin and we continue to see the benefits of our view forward programs, we will continue to invest more.
-That will not only happen in 2024, but we are preparing building blocks along those lines into 2025 and beyond.
-Kibo, do you want to comment where we are going and how far?
+So we added another $100 million that we are starting to deploy as of Q2 and going forward.
+We believe that this is a step in the right direction and as we continue to see efficiencies in our gross profit margin and we continue to see the benefits of our View Forward programs, we will continue to invest more.
+That will not only happen in 2024, but we are preparing the building blocks along those lines into 2025 and beyond.
+Thibaut, do you want to comment where are we going and how far?
+Yes, Steve.

 speaker